Pop Culture Madness!

 Robert Duvall, Gene Hackman, and Dustin Hoffman were roommates in NYC before landing any film or television acting roles.
 The group has since accumulated 19 Academy Award nominations and 5 wins for acting, so far.

-In the 1955 film The Seven Year Itch, Marilyn Monroe's character is never introduced or called by name and is simply credited as 'The Girl'.
+In the 1955 film The Seven Year Itch, Marilyn Monroe’s character is never introduced or called by name and is credited as ‘The Girl.’

-Grandma Gatewood, as she became known, was the first woman to hike the entire 2K+ miles of the Appalachian Trail by herself in 1955.
-She was 67 years old at the time, a mother of 11 and grandmother of 23.
+As she became known, Grandma Gatewood was the first woman to hike the entire 2K+ miles of the Appalachian Trail by herself in 1955.
+She was 67 years old, a mother of 11 and grandmother of 23.

-A crew working in a Temple dropped a 600+ year-old plaster statue of Buddha, only to discover after some of the plaster chipped off, that the statue was actually solid gold.
+A crew working in a Temple dropped a 600+-year-old plaster statue of Buddha, only to discover, after some of the plaster chipped off, that the statue was solid gold.
 It was big, over 5 tons.

-The first edition of the Guinness Book of Records was published by the Guinness Brewing Company following a debate in a pub (tavern) over the fastest species of european gamebird.
+The Guinness Brewing Company published the first edition of the Guinness Book of Records following a pub (tavern) debate over the fastest species of european gamebird.
 It is the Wood Pigeon.
 The fastest bird of prey would be the Peregrine Falcon.

-You've been there.
-Pretty much everybody has visited a McDonalds since it first opened in 1955.
+You’ve been there.
+Just about everybody has visited a McDonald’s since it first opened in 1955.

 Jonas Salk chose not to patent his polio vaccine for the betterment of humanity.
 As a result, he missed out on earning an estimated $7 billion.

-Two labor unions, the AFL and the CIO unted to become the AFL-CIO.
+Two labor unions, the AFL and the CIO, united to become the AFL-CIO.

-Marlboro used to market their cigarettes as "premium ladies cigarettes".
-Their slogan was "Mild as May".
-In 1955 they changed their ads to cowboys and "Marlboro Country" images.
+Marlboro used to market its cigarettes as “premium ladies’ cigarettes.”
+Their slogan was “Mild as May”.
+In 1955, they changed their ads to cowboys and “Marlboro Country” images.
 Their sales increased 3,241 percent in 1 year.

 Vladimir Nabakov's Lolita was published.
 US publishers were initially reluctant to associate themselves with such a controversial work.